中文 | English

 Myth: Transitioning doesn’t treat the root of the problem and worsens mental health

-The opposite is true – the longer gender dysphoria goes untreated, the more likely the person is to develop mental illnesses with time.
-Transitioning is on the other hand associated with improved mental functioning over multiple measures:
+The opposite is true.
+In fact, the longer gender dysphoria goes untreated, the more likely the person is to develop mental illnesses with time.

 - Ainsworth & Spiegel, 2010: Transgender women who had undergone relevant surgeries were found to have mental health scores comparable to women in general, while those who were not able to access care scored much lower on mental health measures.